-Under FRS 101, the incremental costs, including fee and commission expenses, that are directly attributable to securing either unitlinked contracts or other asset management services are deferred and recognised as contract costs.
+Under IFRS, the incremental costs, including fee and commission expenses, that are directly attributable to securing either unit-linked contracts or other asset management services are deferred and recognised as contract costs.
 Contract costs are amortised through the Statement of comprehensive income over the period of the contract.

 Recoverability of these costs, against future income streams, is regularly assessed and where these costs are deemed to be irrecoverable, they are immediately expensed through the Statement of comprehensive income.
-This is an FRS 101 specific accounting item which is not admissible under Solvency II.
+This is an IFRS specific accounting item which is not admissible for solvency purposes.